mnemnion/marmalade/athena.md

 of flashing gold, and awe seized all the gods as they gazed.
 But Athena sprang quickly from the immortal head and stood before Zeus who holds the aegis,
-shaxing a sharp spear: great Olympus began to reel horribly at the might of the bright-eyed Goddess, and earth round about cried fearfully,
+shaking a sharp spear: great Olympus began to reel horribly at the might of the bright-eyed Goddess, and earth round about cried fearfully,
 and the sea was moved and tossed with dark waves,